corb555/Task-Score/README.md

 # Game Task Score
-Using weighted attributes can simplify game design and provide more natural and intelligent behavior for an agent rather than having to create complicated trees of binary decisions.
+Using weighted attribute task scores can provide more natural and intelligent behavior for an agent's decisions rather than having a complicated tree of binary decisions.
 Task Score provides the score for an activity to the Behavior Designer (BD) Utility Selector based on the weights you assign to various attributes.
-The Utility Selector then runs the activity with the highest score.
-For example, a task which retrieves a HealthPack would be configured with a high weighting for low health and a high weighting for a HealthPack being near.
-As the health rating gets worse, the retrieve HealthPack gets a higher rating and eventually becomes the highest rated option for the Utility Selector.
+The BD Utility Selector then runs the activity with the highest score.
+For example, a task which retrieves a HealthPack would be configured with a high weighting for low health and a high weighting for a HealthPack being nearby.
+As the health rating gets worse, the Retrieve HealthPack task gets a higher rating and eventually becomes the highest rated task for the Utility Selector.

-# Overview
+# Overview of Components

-This includes three components that work with the BD Utility Selector:
+These components work with the BD Utility Selector:

 - *Task Score* - This BD task provides the score for an activity to the BD Utility Selector based on the weights you assign to various attributes.
 The Utility Selector then runs the activity with the highest score.
 Any variable present in the BD Attribute Manager can be used as a component of the score for a task.
 - *Anger* - This Unity component updates the anger attribute of the Agent in the BD Attribute Manager.
 Anger can be one of the weighted attributes for an Attack Player task.
 Anger is increased when the agent is attacked.
 The Attribute Manager can be configured to decrease anger over time.
-The initial value for anger can be set to zero for a passive agent or to 100 for an aggresive agent.
+The initial value for anger can range from zero for a passive agent to 100 for an aggresive agent.
-- *Distance* - This Unity component determines if an object is visible, calculates the distance, and updates the Behavior Designer Attribute Manager.
-This offers a few features compared to standard distance calculations.
-Rather than having a strict field of view cut-off, this determines visibility based on a combination of angle  and distance.
-An object directly in front of the agent will be visible further away.
-The further to the side the object is, the lower the distance it will be visible.
+- *Distance* - This Unity component determines if an object is visible, calculates the distance, and updates the BD Attribute Manager.
+This offers a few enhancements beyond standard distance calculations.
+Rather than having a binary cut-off based on field of view, this determines visibility based on a combination of angle and distance.
+The further to the side the object is, the lower the distance it will be visible, while an object directly in front of the agent will be visible further away.

 # 1. Task Score